SimformSolutionsPvtLtd/audio_waveforms/README.md

 # Audio Waveforms

-Use this plugin to generate waveforms while recording audio in any file formats supported by given encoders.
-We can use gestures to scroll through the waveforms and also style waveforms.
+Use this plugin to generate waveforms while recording audio in any file formats supported by given encoders or from audio files.
+We can use gestures to scroll through the waveforms or seek to any position while playing audio and also style waveforms.

 ### Recorder